connexcs/docs/docs/setup/integrations/webphone.md

 3. Click the **`Save`** button.
 A certificate will be issued for the domain soon afterwards

 ## Config Options
+*Click each tab to view configuration details.

 === "Basic"

     * **Domain** - The URL where the WebPhone is accessed (**Domain A** from the initial **WebPhone setup**).
     * **Brandname** - This is what will Display in the WebPhone.
 Your Account name will not be displayed.
     * **WebRTC Host** - The server address that you will be connecting to (**Domain B** from the initial **WebPhone setup**).
 This is always a domain name and can be pointed directly to a server or to AnyEdge.
     * **Template Customer** - A pre-configured customer on your account which is used to hold the default values for independently created customers.
 Available values for this template customer are:
     * Customer [Fields in the customer itself, such as debit limit]
     * Routes
     * Payments
     * Alerts
     * Packages
     * Contracts
     * **Register Success HTML** - The contents of this box will be displayed to users after they have completed their signup process.

     !!! example "Template Customer Example"
     You want to give all of your customers $5.00 credit.
 Create an account from: Management  Customer.
 Under Payments for that account, add $5.00.
 When a new customer creates an account from the Customer Portal, they will see a payment created for $5.00 at the same the time account was created.

 === "Menu"

     The bottom menu on the webphone is controled here

     * **Title** - The label used for this page.
     * **Icon** - The Icon disaplyed in this position.
 (Web Phone uses Material Design.
 If you wish to change an icon, you can find a list [here](https://cdn.materialdesignicons.com/5.2.45/).
     * **Position** - Determine Icon position, starting with 1 on the far left.
 Select Disabled if you don't wish to show this item.
     * **Template** - A Custom page can be used to display custom static & dynamic content.
 This is generated from a [template](/setup/config/templates/).

     !!! tip "Frameless iframe"
     We have implemented an edge case.
 If you wish for the custom page to be an `iframe`, you can use the following code to ensure that it fills up all the available space.
 Replace www.connexcs.com with the page you wish for it to display.
 	```
 	<!-- NO-CONTAINER -->
 	<iframe src="https://www.connexcs.com" style="border: 0px; width: 100%;height: 100%"></iframe>
         ```

     ![alt text][webphone]

 === "Flags"